dtxwhzw/STAT3007/README.md

 The f1 score of the [first configuration file](conf/train_conf.json) is 0.84 as for the [second configuration file](conf/train_conf_v1.json) is 0.86.

+The result of GPT2 model is more than 0.86, which is quite same as the BERT model.

 You can switch the parameters in the configuration file and train some new models.
 It is reocommend to switch the *max_seq_len* in [200,500], *drop_out* , *lr*, and *batch* parameters(the batch size larger the result would be better).